revaturelabs/assignforce_old/README.md

 removing curricula only sets its active property to false
     it does not remove from database
     actual remove may lead to issues with existing batches that have the deleted curriculum

+Curricula Tab edit curriculum does not initialize existing skills as selected